dibyendumajumdar/ravi-vscode-debugger/README.md

 Installation on Mac OSX
 -----------------------
-Status: Not working as the vsce packaging does not set the permission on shell script correctly.
-When you try to run the debugger you will see the error `spawn EACCES`.
-A workaround is to manually change the permission of the `ravidebug.sh` script located in the [extensions folder](https://code.visualstudio.com/docs/extensions/install-extension#_your-extensions-folder).

 A prequisite on Mac OSX is an installation of Ravi.
 You need a `NOJIT` build that creates the `ravidebug` executable.
 The `ravidebug` executable must be on the PATH so that the VSCode Ravi Debugger extension script can find it.
+Please update your Ravi installation to get the latest fixees.

 Installation on Windows 10
 --------------------------